Registered Traveler: Clear

-Clear, operated by Verified Identity Pass, was the largest Registered Traveler program participant with almost 200,000 members.
-Clear was founded by Steven Brill, the founder of Court TV.
-Clear had programs at Albany, Cincinnati, Denver, Dulles Washington D.C., Indianapolis, Little Rock, New York LaGuardia, New York JFK, Newark, Oakland, Orlando, Reagan Washington D.C., Salt Lake City, San Jose, San Francisco and Westchester Airports.
+Clear, operated by Verified Identity Pass, was the largest registered traveler program participant with almost 200,000 members.
+Established by Court TV founder Steven Brill and current Aware CEO Ajay Amlani, it had programs at airports in Albany, Cincinnati, Denver, Washington, D.C.
+(Dulles and Reagan), Indianapolis, Little Rock, New York (LaGuardia and JFK), Newark, Oakland, Orlando, Salt Lake City, San Jose, San Francisco, and Westchester County.

-On July 26, 2008, a laptop containing the names, addresses, birth dates, driver's license numbers, and passport information of 33,000 Clear customers was reported stolen from a secured room in San Francisco International Airport.
-The information was on an unencrypted laptop, in contravention of TSA rules, although it was protected by two levels of password protection.

-As a result of the theft, TSA officials ordered Clear to inform affected customers, suspend enrollment of new customers, and cease use of unencrypted computers as well as secure devices until encryption can be installed, as required by TSA rules.
-Verified Identity Pass must submit an independent audit of its systems to the TSA before the company can register new customers.
+On July 26, 2008, a laptop containing the names, addresses, birth dates, driver's license numbers, and passport information of 33,000 Clear customers was reported stolen from a secure room at San Francisco International Airport.
+The information was on an unencrypted laptop (in contravention of TSA rules), although it had by two levels of password protection.
+TSA officials ordered Clear to inform affected customers, suspend enrollment of new customers, cease the use of unencrypted computers, and secure devices until encryption could be installed as required by TSA rules.
+Verified Identity Pass had to submit an independent audit of its systems to the TSA before the company could register new customers.
+On August 5, 2008, the laptop was found in the room where it went missing.
+Officials were investigating whether personal data was accessed and the circumstances of its reappearance.